crosow24/ME35Final/README.md

 7. Finally, the detection code will check to see if the object is still in place, and will grade its own progress.
 8. The grading scale is as follows:
    - 100% if the piece has moved (equates to the piece being picked up)
-   - 50% if the blue indicator on the robot body is approximately in line with the piece (but the piece was not successfully picked up)
+   - 50% ("we were close") if the blue indicator on the robot body is approximately in line with the piece (but the piece was not successfully picked up)
    - 0% otherwise

+Libraries Required:
+ColorDetection.py -- cv2, time, numpy, paho.mqtt, sys
+finalMain.py -- machine, rp2, sys, time, struct, uasyncio, network, ubinascii, urequests, mqtt (included in repo)